 |Table 8: Comparison of COF test conditions between ExxonMobil and ASTM procedures|

-The TMI tester provides a digital display of static and kinetic COF.
-Static COF is a higher value and is related to the force to get movement started.
-Kinetic COF is the number typically displayed in data sheets and is an average value after Y2inch of travel.
+The TMI tester provides a digital display of both static and kinetic COF.
+Static COF is a higher value and represents the force to get movement started, while kinetic COF is the number typically displayed in data sheets and represents an average value after Y2 inches of travel.

 Fatty amide: Fatty amide is a very common migratory slip additive for plastic films.
-Fatty amides are greasy organic compounds such as stearamide, erucamide, behenamide and oleamide.
-They are compounded into resin and bloom to the surface after the film is produced.
+Fatty amides are greasy organic compounds such as stearamide, erucamide, behenamide, and oleamide that are compounded into resin and bloom to the surface after the film is produced.

 Kinetic COF: Kinetic COF is the coefficient of friction value measured after surfaces are in motion at a constant speed.

 Machinability: Machinability, also known as machine performance, is the ability of a film to travel and track well through a packaging machine.
-Different machines favor different film properties.
-Therefore, a film may demonstrate good machinability on one piece of equipment and not on another.
+Different machines favor different film properties, so a film may demonstrate good machinability on one piece of equipment but run very poorly on another.

-Non-migratory slip system: Non-migratory slip system Non-migratory slip system refers to newer technology that reduces the COF of films without the problems associated with fatty amides.
-ExxonMobil has been a leader in this area by engineering films with non-migratory additives and modified surfaces.
-These films have stable COFs and excellent converting and packaging machine performance.
+Non-migratory slip system: This term refers to newer technology that reduces the COF of films without the problems associated with fatty amides.
+ExxonMobil has been a leader in this area, engineering films with non-migratory additives and modified surfaces; these films have stable COFs and excellent converting and packaging machine performance.

 Slip: Slip is the opposite of friction.
-"High slip" denotes low COF and low slip denotes a high COF.
-A "slip film" is a non-sealable film that is specifically formulated using additives or surface modification for reduced surface friction.
+"High slip" denotes low COF, while low slip denotes a high COF.
+A "slip film" is a non-sealable film that is specifically formulated using additives or surface modification to reduce surface friction.
 "Slip additive" usually refers to fatty amide.